TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

    A variable annotated with ``C`` may accept a value of type ``C``.
-In contrast, a variable annotated with ``Type[C]`` may accept values that are classes themselves -- specifically, it will accept the *class object* of ``C``.
+In contrast, a variable annotated with ``Type[C]`` may accept values that are classes themselves -- specifically, it will accept the *kundi object* of ``C``.
 For example::

       a = 3         # Has type 'int'